-Hate working out?
-We've got some tips for you
+Exercising for People Who Totally Hate Exercise

 “Find a trail or hiking group near you, get outdoors and move.
 Exercising outdoors has been associated with greater feelings of increased energy and revitalization and decreased tension and depression,” she explains.

 No matter what gets you moving, try one of these tactics to live your longest — and yep, sweatiest — life.
-After all, there’s only so much Netflix you can binge.
+You don’t need to fall in love with it.
+Besides, there’s really only so much Netflix and Disney+ you can binge.